 SafeFrame with AMP pages

 The maximum expansion size of the SafeFrame container is limited to that of the viewport.
-AMP doesn't allow ad slots within the viewport to resize, so a creative's request to resize is only honored when the ad slot is outside of the viewport.
+SafeFrame doesn't allow ad slots within the viewport to resize for AMP pages, so a creative's request to resize is only honored when the ad slot is outside of the viewport.

 The GPT SafeFrame integration consists of three parts:

 - The SafeFrame iframe container itself, created by GPT upon display.